 No. 3D Warehouse restricts the use – and modification of 3D models downloaded from the platform – for any public display, sale, performance, rental, or any commercial purpose, unless you are the creator (developer).
 Nonetheless, the General Model License Agreement stipulates that you can obtain authorization from Trimble or the developer to use the models commercially.

 SketchUp 3D Warehouse is a great place for CAD designers to find readymade 3D models they can use for their 3D modeling.
 By using the Warehouse, designers can save a considerable amount of time and thus shorten the time taken to complete designs.

-SketchUp 3D Warehouse is a free open library that anyone using SketchUp, Revit, AutoCAD, or ArchiCAD can access.
+SketchUp 3D Warehouse is a free open library that anyone using SketchUp, Revit, ArchiCAD, or any software that supports the .skp or .dae file formats can access.